pdnguyen714/SEI-DT-71-Project4-Community/README.md

 ###### Connection is the path to healing

 ## General Description
-Welcome to Communtity, where users are able to post places they've traveled to or would like to travel to.
+Welcome to Community, where users are able to post places they've traveled to or would like to travel to.
 It is Community's goal that a safe space is created to incubate healing through sharing events and human connection.

 ## Screenshots
 ![Screenshot1](https://i.imgur.com/vaZP90v.png)